websanova/websanova.github.io/_posts/2015-08-25-creating-a-new-package-in-laravel-5-part-1-package-workflow.md

 php artisan serve
 ~~~

-We can also but multiple servers using the `--port` flag.
+We can also run multiple servers using the `--port` flag.

 ~~~
 php artisan serve --port 8001